joonassandell/dotfiles/README.md

     - Window Opacity → `60` and Window Blur Radius → `64`
     - Terminal font → `Operator Mono Lig` with Font size `15` and Line height `1.2`
     - Check `Focus follows mouse`
+  - Features
+    - Working directory for new sessions → `~/Repositories`

 There are probably essential settings that are missing from this guide so do whatever is necessary.